IntelLabs/Video-Curation-Sample/README.md

     docker volume rm lcc_vdms-content
     ```
-    NOTE: Check the size of the volume using `docker system df -v`.
     <br>

 1. At this point, images and volumes are saved.
 You can safely, prune all docker images/volumes if needed via `./stop_app.sh -p`.

-1. Prior to redeployment, videos already inserted in previous deployment of service or videos which should not be processed (if any) should be removed from `inputs/`, and any camera configurations should be updated for next deployment.
+1. Prior to redeployment, videos already inserted in previous deployment, which should not be processed again (if any), should be removed from `inputs/`, and any camera configurations should be updated for next deployment.

 1. Repopulate the docker volumes to expected name.
 For `lcc_app-content_saved`, we can simply rename it:
     ```bash